Yug-Oswal/MachineLearning/README.md

 # Main repo
-A collection of some of my implemented projects
+A collection of some of my implemented projects while learning ML